scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 Python used to have three major choices for tests; but now [pytest][] is used almost exclusively.
 Testing is never an install requirement, so there's no harm in using pytest.
 The goals of writing good tests are:

-* Simplicity: the easer / nicer your tests are to write, the more you will write.
+* Simplicity: the easier / nicer your tests are to write, the more you will write.
 * Coverage: using as many inputs as possible increases the chances of finding something that breaks.
 * Performance: the faster the tests, the more situations you can run your tests in CI.
 * Reporting: when things break, you should get good information about what broke.